 Where to fish?

 Lower Section: Park at the lower parking and walk down below where we have the fishing on both banks.
 This section has many deep pools, and you can't wade far before having to climb out.I suggest this is primarily a bait fishing section, whilst there are runs you can wade, it's hard work!
 I have seen some big chub down there.

 Middle Section: Park at the lower parking.
 This is the best section for concentrated fly fishing in my opinion.
 Firstly walk down to the large pool where we have both banks.
 At 08m you can wade and fish all the way up to the confluence of Dugdale beck (Approx 700yds, 2 to 3 hours fishing).
 Exiting at the point immediatley above the confluence.
 Secondly start approx 50 yds above Dugdale beck , fish up to a log jam, and restart just above.
-From this point at 0.8m, you can wade and fish right past the Ox bow lakes and up to the next log jam.
+From this point at a river height of 0.8m, you can wade and fish right past the Ox bow lakes and up to the next log jam.
 This is some 700yds, 2 to 3 hours fishing.
 There are pools, fast sections and gravel runs all of which hold fish.

 These notes are simply my findings after one season of fishing, they are by no means a full study of the fishing.
 There will be fishable sections that I have missed, there will be other flies and techniques that work well.
 The aim of these notes is to give a new visitor to Gristhwaite Cod Beck fishings a starting point, from which success may flourish.
 Finally please exercise caution when wading, the levels I have given were as I found them last year.
 Since then, winter floods may have changed things!
 Wade safely with a stick and ideally with a friend, also watch out for the water rising (the Thirsk gauge may help) - If in doubt - GET OUT !!